-In recent years, the unlimited liability company (“ULC”) has become popular as a hybrid entity that can offer U.S. investors certain tax advantages.
-As a company, a ULC will be treated as a taxable Canadian corporation under the Income Tax Act (Canada) (and must, therefore, file Canadian income tax returns), yet be eligible for partnership tax treatment in the U.S. (thereby affording U.S. shareholders the same U.S. tax treatment as U.S. limited liability companies).
-The “check the box” rules adopted by the U.S. Internal Revenue Service on January 1, 1997, provide that any Canadian corporation or company formed under any federal or provincial law, which provides that the liability of all the members of such corporation or company will be unlimited, can qualify for partnership treatment, regardless of what other “corporate characteristics” it may possess.
-Under the “check the box” process, ULCs can, for U.S. tax purposes, elect either corporate or flow-through status by checking the appropriate box on the election form.
-There are a number of U.S. tax advantages to opting for the flow-through treatment, including enabling the U.S. investor to use any anticipated start-up losses in the Canadian operation for U.S. tax purposes.
+In recent years, the unlimited liability company (“ULC”) has become popular as a hybrid entity that can offer US investors certain tax advantages.
+As a company, a ULC will be treated as a taxable Canadian corporation under the Income Tax Act (Canada) and must, therefore, file Canadian income tax returns.
+However, it also is eligible for partnership tax treatment in the US; thereby affording US shareholders the same US tax treatment as US limited liability companies).
+The “check the box” rules adopted by the US Internal Revenue Service on January 1, 1997, provide that any Canadian corporation or company formed under any federal or provincial law, which dictates that the liability of all the members of such corporation or company will be unlimited, can qualify for partnership treatment, regardless of what other “corporate characteristics” it may possess.

 As with ABCA corporations, one quarter of the directors of an Alberta ULC must be resident Canadians.
 There are no restrictions on the residency of directors of British Columbia or Nova Scotia ULCs.

-Under each of the ABCA and BCBCA and the Companies Act (Nova Scotia), the members of a ULC can convert the ULC into a limited liability company and, if desired, continue the company under the CBCA or the laws of another provincial jurisdiction.
-Members of a ULC may choose to change the nature of the company in circumstances where it has become profitable and there is no further need to have it taxed on a flow-through basis for U.S. tax purposes.
+Under each of the ABCA, BCBCA and the Companies Act (Nova Scotia), the members of a ULC can convert the ULC into a limited liability company and, if desired, continue the company under the CBCA or the laws of another provincial jurisdiction.
+Members of a ULC may choose to change the nature of the company in circumstances where it has become profitable and there is no further need to have it taxed on a flow-through basis for US tax purposes.